sbrajesh/bp-live-notification/readme.txt

 == Frequently Asked Questions ==

 = Does This plugin works without BuddyPress =
-No, It needs you to have BuddyPress Installed and activated
+No, It needs you to have BuddyPress installed and activated and the BuddyPress notifications component must be enabled

+= Where Do I Ask for support? =
+Please visit [BuddyDev](http://buddydev.com/plugins/buddypress-live-notification/) for support.

 == Screenshots ==